Ragnaroek/bandit/README.md

 TODO Include teaser picture here.

 The bandit tools application allows you to analyse the stored state file and log file.
-Details are described in the separate repo: TODO Link to bandit_tool repo
+Details are described in the separate repo [bandit_tool](https://github.com/Ragnaroek/bandit-tools).
+You can find the web application here: https://ragnaroek.github.io/bandit-tools/.